mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 which was inspired by Algol 68.

 The syntax for declaring an array is `[length]type`.
-The length must be compile-time expression.
+The length must be a compile-time expression.
-Placing the square brackets before the type was inspired by Algol 68.
 For example, `var rgb [3]int`.

 An array can be created with an "array literal".